MohamadSharafeddine/visa-chatbot/README.md

 jupyter notebook
 ```

-Open the notebook file (`visa_chatbot.ipynb`) and run the last cell to interact with the chatbot.
+Open the notebook file (`visa_chatbot.ipynb`) and run all cells to interact with the chatbot.

 ---